Three’s a Charm – Big Wins for Maryland’s Animals

 Cracking Down on Puppy Mill Imports (HB 1662): Sponsored by Delegate Kramer, this bill will prohibit the sale of dogs and cats at pet stores by 2020, thereby stopping the flow of dogs and cats from Puppy Mills into Maryland, and encourage the stores to work with shelter and rescue groups for adoption events.

-Animal Cruelty – Sentencing Conditions and Selling Ban (HB 212/ SB 1038 ) – Sponsored by Delegate David Moon and Senator Will Smith, this bill allows judges to order as a condition of sentencing for aggravated animal cruelty that a person not own animals for any period of time, up to and including, life.
+Animal Cruelty – Sentencing Conditions and Selling Ban (HB 212/ SB 1038 ) – Sponsored by Delegate David Moon and Senator Will Smith, this bill allows a court to order as a condition of sentencing to prohibit a defendant convicted of certain crimes relating to animal cruelty from owning, possessing, or residing with an animal for a specified period of time.

 Unprotected Birds – Pigeons (SB 94 ) – Introduced by Senator Joan Carter- Conway, this bill adds “pigeon” to the defined term “unprotected bird” in Maryland’s wildlife laws with an explicit prohibition on cruel pigeon shoots.